mahananda96/Dog-Breed-Classifier/README.md

 	Step 2: If it is not detected as a dog face, then "face_detector" is detecting it as a human face or not.Here we have used CV2 implementation of Haar feature-based cascade classifiers to detect the human faces
 		If it is detected as human, then detect the dog breed that closely resemble to it.
 	Step 3: If it neither detected as human or dog, then show that message.

 As a beginner to CNN, I felt breed classification is the most challenging part.
 But the  guidance on that have truely helped.
 Plus experimentation on number of filters also saw increase in accuracy.
 As the dataset was small, overfitting was a issue in that case.
 Using a Dropout layer with droping rate of 30% was added to prevent overfitting.
+Moreover changing the activation method of last layer to softmax  helped in reaching the goal accuracy.

 ### Model Evaluation
 Here we have used CNN with VGG19 BottleNeck Feature to identify the the 133 dog breeds.